In this area you see all the courses that you are attending in the current semester.

 You recognise a Waiting list by the fact that one’s position on the waiting list is always given.

-To delete your name from the Registration or Waiting list, simply use the Waste bin on the right margin of the table.
-The deletion process is just as simple as when one removes one's name from a normal course list using the Waste bin.
+To delete your name from the Registration or Waiting list, simply use the door icon on the right margin of the table.
+The deletion process is just as simple as when one removes one's name from a normal course list using the door icon.